Lonicera caerulea: Harvest and uses

 Honeysuckle is harvested in late spring or early summer two weeks before strawberries for Russian type varieties, with Japanese types ripening at a similar time to strawberries.
 The berries are ready to harvest when the inner layer is dark purple or blue.
 The outer layer is dark blue and looks ripened, but the inner layer may be green with a sour flavor.
 Two compatible varieties are needed for cross pollination and fruit set.
 In North America, most Russian varieties are adapted to hardiness zones 1 to 4.
 The plants may take three or four years to produce an abundant harvest.
 Average production on a good bush is about 3 kg, and bushes can maintain productivity for 30 years.

 Honeysuckle can be used in various processed products, such as pastries, jams, juice, ice cream, yogurt, sauces, candies and a wine similar in color and flavor to red grape or cherry wine.

 Phytochemicals

-As a blue pigmented fruit, Lonicera caerulea contains polyphenol compounds, including cyanidin 3-glucoside, cyanidin 3-rutinoside, and peonidin 3-glucoside.
-Other phytochemicals present are proanthocyanidins and organic acids, including a high content of citric acid.
+As a blue pigmented fruit, Lonicera caerulea contains polyphenol compounds, including cyanidin 3-glucoside, cyanidin 3-rutinoside, peonidin 3-glucoside, proanthocyanidins and organic acids, including citric acid.